SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 ![Accumulated Charge Graphs](https://docs.google.com/spreadsheets/d/e/2PACX-1vRfxrZPfJZareibOZN-KammmgQDBDb5PVMBNmzCvUb_0tSn_TUNsLFQPM8ehfIKGEOaIhL86IoPFdb0/pubchart?oid=483417085&format=image)

 As the graph shows, both proxies of charge on the capacitor generally agree with the model but come up with smaller values of charge.
 Notably, the two experimental proxies don't agree with each other either, suggesting some systematic error is at play.

+### Error Analysis

 One culprit may be misaligned data: if the Riemann sum calculation began after charging, then the entire sum would be skewed low.
 However, the sum plot is not a vertical translation of the theoretical value, which suggests the effect of this issue is minimal or canceled.
-Another issue may be miscalibrated sensors: if each amperage measurement was off by $10^-5$A, the cumulative affect would
+Another issue may be miscalibrated sensors: if each amperage measurement was off by $10^-5$A, the cumulative affect would drag down the total as time went on.

 # Time Constant with Various Components